harsh2602/tdil/learnings/graphql/server/resolvers.md

 //We will see an example later for 2 and 3
 ```

-4. `abstract syntax tree`: This can be used for projections.
+4. `info`: This argument contains the `abstract syntax tree` info which can be used for projections.
 Really advanced.
 Not going to use them most times.